General Dynamics–Boeing AFTI/F-111A Aardvark: Testing

 The first flight of the AFTI/F-111A took place on 18 November 1985.
 A total of 59 flights were conducted between 1985 and 1988, resulting in satisfactory results from the four flight modes during testing and showing a significant reduction in drag.
 Additionally, none of the aircraft's 46 rotary actuators failed during testing, however, its 16 power drive units (PDU) required 37 component or complete replacements.

-The aircraft used in the TACT and AFTI programs is currently in storage at the Air Force Flight Test Museum at Edwards AFB.
+As of April 2023, the aircraft used in the TACT and AFTI programs is in storage at the Air Force Flight Test Museum at Edwards AFB.